yizongk/DOTAnalysis_Django/README.md

 python -m pip install -r PMU_DjangoWebApps/python_dependencies.txt

 # Database
-Need SQL Server Account, need to be of the following rolse:
+Need SQL Server Account, need to be of the following roles:
 * db_datareader
 * db_datawriter
 * db_ddladmin (For DDL privilege, such as CREATE, DROP, ALTER TRUNCATE, and RENAME)